 Assay data from eight metallic ore deposits were randomly selected for review.
 To evaluate the data, histograms of the first significant digit were abstracted and plotted in Microsoft Excel.
-Most of the reviewed assav data trends are in conformity with Benford's Law, with good consistency.
-Failure to follow the significant-digit Benford trend would not necessarily indicate poor or fabricated data, as not all data may behave as forecast.
-For example, many ore deposits are drilled and sampled selectively, which may skew the results of the assay population.
+Most of the reviewed assay data trends are in conformity with Benford's Law, with good consistency.
+Failure to follow the significant-digit Benford trend would not necessarily

-2 Porphyry Cu-Au-Mo (n=42,915) 2 3 4
+2 Porphyry Cu-Au-Mo (n=42,915)

 To investigate the potential to detect data quality issues and possible fraudulent data, several series of random numbers were generated with a uniform distribution.
-When the random numbers were added to real data, the Benford trend was affected: however, it takes a substantial amount of artificial data, upwards of 20%, before an obvious anomaly is easily discernible.
+When the random numbers were added to real data, the Benford trend was affected; however, it takes a substantial amount of artificial data, upwards of 20%, before an obvious anomaly is easily discernible.
 For investigation of potentially fraudulent geological data, though, a Benford analysis is likely insufficient to identify falsified assay results with any surety.
 However, it might be possible to identify manipulation in datasets over time in populations that previously followed the Benford trend but have now deviated.